Winston Wright Jr.

-Winston Wright Jr. is an American football wide receiver.
-He played college football for the East Carolina Pirates, Florida State Seminoles, and for the West Virginia Mountaineers.
+Winston Wright Jr. (born June 9, 2001) is an American football wide receiver.
+He played college football for the West Virginia Mountaineers, Florida State Seminoles and for the East Carolina Pirates.

-Early life and high school
+Early life

 Wright Jr. attended high school at Memorial Day School located in Savannah, Georgia.
 During his sophomore season he rushed for 1,039 yards and 14 touchdowns, where he earned offers from schools such as Western Kentucky, UCF, Georgia State, Liberty, and Wake Forest.
 Coming out of high school, Wright Jr. was rated as a three star recruit, where he committed to play college football for the West Virginia Mountaineers over offers from other schools such as North Carolina, Kansas State, and Duke.

 College career

 West Virginia

 During his three-year career at West Virginia from 2019 through 2021, Wright Jr. was a two-year starter, where he totaled 129 receptions for 1,338 yards, and seven touchdowns, where he earned second-team all-Big 12 honors in 2020.
 After the conclusion of the 2021 season, he decided to enter his name into the NCAA transfer portal.